darwinanddavis/DataPortfolio/disease.md

 ![](disease_header.png)

 <br>
-## Forecasting human exposure risk from bioenergetics simulation models of host-parasite ecology in the human schistosome
+## Forecasting exposure risk in the human schistosome from bioenergetics simulation models of host-parasite ecology

 ### Location